danneu/koa-skeleton/README.md

 ## Conventions

-- Aside from validation, never access query/body/url params via the Koa default like `this.request.body.username`.
-Instead, use koa-bouncer to move these to the `this.vals` object and access them there.
+- Aside from validation, never access query/body/url params via the Koa default like `ctx.request.body.username`.
+Instead, use koa-bouncer to move these to the `ctx.vals` object and access them there.
 This forces you to self-document what params you expect at the top of your route and prevents the case where you forget to validate params.

     ``` javascript
     router.post('/users', async (ctx, next) => {